-- 41.15 A hospital that operates a neonatal intensive care unit approved by the Department shall maintain equipment in good working order that includes but is not limited to the following: - a) incubators; - b) cardiorespiratory monitors with high/low alarm and oximeters; - c) warming tables; - d) infusion pumps; - e) oxygen humidification and warming systems; - f) oxygen analyzer; - g) transcutaneous blood gas monitors; - h) arterial and venous catheterization equipment; - i) resuscitation and other life support medications and equipment; - j) ventilators with heated humidity and alarm systems; - k) transducers for invasive cardiac monitoring; - 1) transport incubators.
+- 41.16 A hospital that operates a neonatal intensive care unit approved by the Department shall maintain equipment in good working order that includes but is not limited to the following: - a) incubators; - b) cardiorespiratory monitors with high/low alarm and oximeters; - c) warming tables;

+- d) infusion pumps; - e) oxygen humidification and warming systems; - f) oxygen analyzer; - g) transcutaneous blood gas monitors; - h) arterial and venous catheterization equipment; - i) resuscitation and other life support medications and equipment; - j) ventilators with heated humidity and alarm systems; - k) transducers for invasive cardiac monitoring; - 1) transport incubators.

-41.16 The penalties for violations of the standards set forth in section 40.0 herein shall be in accordance with those set forth in Chapter 23-17 of the Rhode Island General Laws, as amended.
-Failure to maintain the minimal neonatal intensive care unit standards set forth herein shall result in the revocation or suspension of the hospital's neonatal intensive care unit designation and/or cessation of its activities.
+41.17 The penalties for violations of the standards set forth in section 40.0 herein shall be in accordance with those set forth in Chapter 23-17 of the Rhode Island General Laws, as amended and section 7.0 herein.
+Failure to maintain the minimal neonatal intensive care unit standards set forth herein may result in the revocation or suspension of the hospital's neonatal intensive care unit designation and/or cessation of its activities.
+A hospital shall post notices for patients and shall notify physicians if its designation as an approved neonatal intensive care unit has been revoked or suspended.

-Section 42.0 Tertiary Care Services: Coronary Angioplasty Programs
+Section 42.0 Tertiary Care Services: Primary and/or Elective Percutaneous Coronary Intervention Programs

-Approval to Operate a Coronary Angioplasty Program and General Requirements
+Approval to Operate a Primary and/or Elective Percutaneous Coronary Intervention Program and General Requirements

-- 42.1 In order to use the designation "coronary angioplasty program", a hospital shall obtain approval from the Department's Division of Facilities Regulation.
-Said approval shall be issued by the Department if the coronary angioplasty program meets the requirements defined herein. - a) Each hospital shall renew this coronary angioplasty program designation annually. - 42.2 Upon satisfactory review of all requested documentation and upon the determination that the hospital has achieved the volume/quality standards described herein, the Department shall approve the hospital's designation as a coronary angioplasty program. - 42.3 A hospital that has not received approval by the Department under this section shall not use the designation "coronary angioplasty program", or any substantially similar phrase, to describe any such services provided and shall not perform coronary angioplasty. - 42.4 A hospital that operates a coronary angioplasty program approved by the Department shall maintain capabilities and provide services that include, but are not limited to, those capabilities and services described in sections 42.11, 42.12 and 42.13 (below).
-A hospital that operates a coronary angioplasty program approved by the Department shall maintain its capabilities and services as needed to meet the recommendations of the American College of Cardiology and the American Heart Association. - 42.5 Facilities that had previously held the designation as a coronary angioplasty program and that no longer meet volume standards for a coronary angioplasty program shall propose to the Department a plan to achieve optimum volume standards or to refer patients to other appropriate facilities.
-The facility shall post notice and otherwise notify patients, physicians, and payers that its status as an approved coronary angioplasty program has been suspended.
+- 42.1 In order to use the designation "primary percutaneous coronary intervention program" and/or "elective percutaneous coronary intervention program", a hospital shall obtain approval from the Department's Office of Facilities Regulation.
+Said approval shall be issued by the Department if the primary and/or elective percutaneous coronary intervention program meets the requirements defined herein. - a) Each hospital shall renew primary and/or elective percutaneous coronary intervention program designation annually. - 42.2 Upon satisfactory review of all requested documentation and upon the determination that the hospital has achieved the volume/quality standards described herein, the Department shall approve the hospital's designation as a primary and/or elective percutaneous coronary intervention program. - 42.3 A hospital that has not received approval by the Department under this section shall not use the designation "primary percutaneous coronary intervention program", or "elective percutaneous coronary intervention program", or any substantially similar phrase, to describe

+- any such services provided and shall not perform primary and/or elective percutaneous coronary interventions. - 42.4 A hospital that operates a primary and/or elective percutaneous coronary intervention program approved by the Department shall maintain capabilities and provide services that include, but are not limited to, those capabilities and services described in sections 42.11, 42.12 and 42.13 (below).
+A hospital that operates a primary and/or elective percutaneous coronary intervention program approved by the Department shall maintain its capabilities and services as needed to meet the recommendations of the American College of Cardiology and the American Heart Association. - 42.5 A hospital that operates a primary and/or elective percutaneous coronary intervention program and determines that primary and/or elective percutaneous coronary intervention program no longer meets minimum standards herein shall notify the Department of Health and file a plan of correction within fifteen (15) days of such determination by a hospital.
+The plan of correction shall be subject to the provisions of section 65.0 herein. - 42.6 A hospital that operates an approved elective percutaneous coronary intervention program shall have an approved primary percutaneous coronary intervention program available onsite.